-Considering the above, overall JSON appears as more versatile option that is better suited to the requirements of the project.
+Overall, JSON is a better and more versatile option.
 The simplicity and advanced features of the XML schema specification should also not be ignored.
-Although Protocol Buffers offer some compelling advantages, JSON and XML are well-established and flexible data formats, widely used in IoT industry and thus will be used in the SEMIoTICS framework.
+Although Protocol Buffers offer some compelling advantages, JSON and XML are well-established and flexible data formats, widely used in IoT industry and thus will be used in the SEMIOTICS framework.
 Table 4 presents a comparison among the data formats.